Nicxhan/Skeleton-compensation-and-correction/README.md

     <img src="resource/info/pipeline.png">
 </div>

-This repository holds the codebase, dataset and models for the paper>

 **Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition** Sijie Yan, Yuanjun Xiong and Dahua Lin, AAAI 2018.